-It is important to use clues to help determine if you or a loved one is exhibiting the signs of alcohol addiction.
+Are you or a loved one exhibiting signs of alcohol addiction?
 If you are wondering how to stop drinking, that may be a sign in itself.
-Here are 10 questions to help you determine if drinking alcohol has become a problem for you or a loved one.
+Here are 10 questions to help you determine if alcohol has become a problem for you or a loved one.

 If you answered yes to one or more of these questions or are familiar with these signs of alcohol addiction, you are in the right place.
-Seeking help for alcohol addiction and recognizing that a problem is present are the first steps in helping yourself or the loved one you care about.
+Seeking help for alcohol addiction and recognizing that a problem is present are the first steps in helping yourself or a loved one.

 Alcoholism can negatively affect behavior, relationships, and health.
 People dealing with alcoholism can have some very serious health problems that are a direct result of drinking too much alcohol.
 Health related effects from alcohol addiction include cirrhosis of the liver, cardiovascular disease, high blood pressure, anemia, depression, seizures, pancreatitis, and other stomach discomfort.
 These are all very serious health risks and complications that occur as a result of drinking too much alcohol.
 Even if a person has been abusing alcohol for a short time, it can cause irreparable damage to your body’s organs.
 Besides affecting the body, alcoholism can affect the mind; depression and other psychological issues can occur due to excessive drinking.
 Then there is the effect that alcohol addiction has on friends, family, and even your work.
 Alcohol addiction interferes with all aspects of life.
 Alcoholism is a family disease because it does not just affect the person who has a drinking problem, but also affects those around that person.
 Cornerstone Recovery Center offers alcohol addiction treatment for all aspects of the condition.